GdPaul1234/movie-pipeline/README.md

 # Movie Pipeline

-Set of tools that automatize most of movies library management maintenance
+Set of tools that automatize most of movies library maintenance

 **This program is distributed WITHOUT ANY WARRANTY, use AT YOUR OWN RISK.**